Skeptic to Believer: How Narrative-Driven Games Won Me Over

 After that, I dove deeper into the Science Adventure series, beginning with Chaos;Head Noah and eventually exploring entries like Steins;Gate.

-These games mixed speculative science, psychological themes, and personal drama in ways that felt both grounded and high-concept — a blend that’s hard to find outside of this genre niche.
+These games blended speculative science, psychological themes, and personal drama in a way that felt both grounded and high-concept, a balance rarely found outside this genre niche.

 Conclusion: Why Narrative-Driven Games Deserve More Respect